joshfischer1108/hello-spring/README.md

 # An Opinionated Spring Boot Configuration
-This is a simple Spring Boot for reading entities (in our case, a book) from an embedded H2 database.
+This is a simple Spring Boot RESTful API for reading entities (in our case, a book) from an embedded H2 database.

 ## Getting Started